mlibrary/google_calendar_service/README.md

 REQUIREMENTS
 ------------

-  * To install the module it needs to run before composer require google/apiclient
+  * To install the module it needs to run before "composer require google/apiclient".

 INSTALLATION
 ------------
+  * Run "composer require google/apiclient" before installation.
   * The module can be installed like other modules.
-  * Once the module has been installed, navigate to admin/config/calendar/settings and configure the settings.
+  * Once the module has been installed, navigate to "admin/config/calendar/settings" and configure the settings.

 CONFIGURATION